Skip to content

 3. How did Anne make the essay assignments interesting?
 (From the Diary of Anne Frank)

 Anne added humour and creativity to her essays.
-In one, she defended talking as an inherited trait, and in another, she used poetry to craft a humorous tale about chatterboxes.
+In one, she defended talking as an inherited trait, and in another, she used to craft a humorous tale about chatterboxes.

 Long Answer Type Questions